Direct-Technologies-CZ/airflow-monitoring/README.md

 * `PSQL_SCHEMA`: default is `public`
 * `SAVE_MAX_DAG_RUNS`: default is 1000
 * `SLEEP_AFTER_DAG`: how long to wait between DAGs processing. default is 0.5 seconds.
-* `IS_DEBUG`: if set to anything, logger prints text instead of JSON.
+* `IS_DEBUG`: if set to anything, logger prints text instead of JSON

 ### Production deployment